 A digital collection of resources documenting local history compiled from Cleveland State University Library's Special Collections.

-- Ohio Historical Society (http://www.ohiohistory.org/) connects people with Ohio's past and the state's place in
+- Ohio Historical Society (http://www.ohiohistory.org/) connects people with Ohio's past and the state's

 - AMDOCS: Documents for the Study of American History (http://www.vlib.us/amdocs/)

 This virtual library links to primary historical documents portraying the spectrum of American history.